 PRE Breeding Approval – GRADING Stallions & Mares

-2017 – We have CHANGED the format of the UK Grading.
-This year there is just ONE Venue in the Centre of the UK with THREE Days of Grading Evaluations on the 26th, 27th & 28th JUNE 2017.
-The central Venue will allow more horses to be Graded each day.
+2018 – The Change in format of the UK Grading last year was a great success according to the Breeders and Owners who took part so we are continuing with the same format in 2018.
+There is just ONE Venue in the Centre of the UK with THREE Days of Grading Evaluations on the 20th, 21st & 22nd AUGUST 2018.
+The central Venue will allow more horses to be Graded each day, makes for a more relaxed environment for the horses, and provides a chance for owners to socialise and learn.

 Purebred Spanish Horses (PREs) must be Approved for Breeding (referred to as ‘APTO’) by the Spanish Studbook at the Basic level and entered into the Permanent Register before they can be bred from.
 Any foals that are born from PRE horses that are not approved for breeding (NON-APTO) must be registered either as Partbred PREs or as Non-pedigree Register IV horses, depending upon the status of the other parent